 Alternatively, many orthopedic oncologists stage musculoskeletal tumors according to American Joint Committee on Cancer System (AJCC) which is periodically updated.

-There are specific benign bone lesions which do not need any intervention; they are better left alone.
+There are specific benign bone lesions that do not need any intervention; they are better left alone.
 These are benign lesions and normal variants.
-A good example of obviously benign lesions like nNonossifying fibroma.
-It is a lytic lesion located in the cortex of metaphysis of a long bone with a well defined sclerotic border.
+A good example of obviously benign lesions like nonossifying fibroma.
+It is a lytic lesion located in the cortex of metaphysis of a long bone with a well-defined sclerotic border.
 Their involuting nature may show increased activity in a bone scan.
 When diagnosed by a radiologist, it does not need a biopsy.
 Another similar frankly benign lesion is a unicameral bone cyst of the calcaneus.
-They are asymptomatic and rarely undergoes fracture as other limb lesions.
+They are asymptomatic and rarely undergo fracture as other limb lesions.
 Bone infarct also never causes a diagnostic dilemma to a reporting radiologist, hence don't need a biopsy.

 - Chondroblastoma (10 to 25 years)